phel-lang/phel-lang.org/content/blog/loop-and-recur.md

 For everything else, you can see that you can use `loop` to write iterations in the same way you would write recursive functions.

 However, there is one more thing to keep in mind.
-The recursive structure of `loop` must be tail recursive.
+The recursive structure of `loop` must be _**tail recursive**_.
 This means that `recur` can only be placed at the location where it is evaluated last in the iteration process within `loop`.
-If you try to place `recur` in any other location, the following error will be displayed.
+If you try to place `recur` in any other location, the following error will be displayed:

 ```
 ERROR: Can't call 'recur here
 ```

 If this error is displayed, please check whether the recursive structure of `loop` is tail recursive.

+> Note: _**Tail recursion** is a recursive function where the recursive call is the final action in the function.
+This means the function has nothing else to do after the recursive call, which makes it possible for the compiler or interpreter to optimize the function by transforming it into a loop._